11 Strategic Pillars for Scalable Recruitment Marketing and Talent Acquisition Excellence

 These A-players are also driven to keep excelling at what they do so they must do their due diligence in making sure that their values are aligned with those of whom they will be working.

 How do you communicate your values to these kinds of candidates?
-Blog.
+Content-driven employer positioning.

-Knowledge sharing can definitely help attract more great hires.
-Whatever platform you use, it is important that you make an effort to share what you know and who you are through blogging.
+Thought leadership content distribution can definitely help attract more great hires.
+Whatever platform you use, it is important that you make an effort to demonstrate domain expertise and who you are through blogging.
 The more platforms, the better.

 I spend several hours every week on Quora, LinkedIn, and Twitter.
-My answers there serve as my content for the following purposes:
+Content repurposing strategy for the following purposes:

 • Sharing Quora content with my team to reduce the training/onboarding time